DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Capacity: 6 passengers

-Notes: The latest version is the HondaJetElite, perfectly adapted to business aviation and with an increased range of 17%.
-It sells from 5 million euros.
+Notes: the latest version is the HondaJetElite, perfectly suited to business aviation and with a 17% increased range.
+It sells for as little as 5 million euros.

 Price: 4.5 million euros